Paris sewers: From Belgrand to the present

 Belgrand's successors went on extending the Parisian network: from 1914 to 1977, more than 1000 km of new sewers were built.

 At the end of World War I, the 50 km² of sewage fields were no longer sufficient to protect the Seine.
 A general sewage treatment programme, designed to meet the needs for 50 years, was drawn up and became state-approved in 1935: this was the beginning of industrial sewage treatment.

 The aim was to carry all the Parisian wastewater to the Achères treatment plant using a network of effluent channels.
 Since then, the Achères plant has continued to grow.
 At the end of 1970, it was one of the biggest sewage treatment plants in Europe.
 Its actual capacity is more than 2 million cubic metres per day.

 This programme has been gradually upgraded: modernization of the Achères and Noisy-le-Grand (a small station farther upstream) facilities, construction of a new plant at Valenton, and expansion of the Colombes experimental station.

 Modernization now and in the future

-The aims of the modernization programme launched by the Mayor of Paris in 1991 were: to protect the Seine from storm overflow pollution by reducing the amount of untreated water discharged directly into the Seine, to reinforce the existing sewers, to enable the network to function better.
+The aims of the modernization programme launched by the mayor of Paris in 1991 were to protect the Seine from storm overflow pollution by reducing the amount of untreated water discharged directly into the Seine, to reinforce the existing sewers, and to enable the network to function better.